basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 #### Using Vector Clocks

-If an object already exists under a certain key, you will need to attach a [[vector clock|Vector Clocks]] to your object as metadata.
-The vector clock can be obtained when you read the object that already exists.
+If an object already exists under a certain key and you want to write a new object to that key, Riak needs to know what to do, especially if multiple writes are happening at the same time.
+Which of the objects being written should be deemed correct?
+These kinds of scenarios can arise quite frequently in distributed, [[eventually consistent|Eventual Consistency]] systems.

+One way of the ways that Riak can make intelligent decisions about which object should be deemed correct is to use [[vector clocks]] to make that decision.
+If you're writing an object to a key that already exists, you'll need to do the following:

+* Read the existing object
+* Fetch the vector clock from the object's metadata
+* Attach the vector clock to the new object's metadata
+* Write the new object

+A more detailed tutorial on vector clocks and object updates more generally can be found in the [[Conflict Resolution]] doc.
+Here, we'll walk you through a basic example.

 Let's say that the current NBA champion is the Washington Generals.
 We've stored that data in Riak under the key `champion` in the bucket `nba`, which bears the bucket type `sports`.
+The value of the object is a simple text snippet that says `Washington Generals`.

-But one season, the Harlem Globetrotters enter the league and dethrone the hapless Generals.
-We want to write that new information to the `champion` key.
-Let's fetch the object there and obtain the vector clock.
+But one day the Harlem Globetrotters enter the league and dethrone the hapless Generals (forever, as it turns out).
+Because we want our Riak database to reflect this new development in the league, we want to make a new write to the `champion` key.
+Let's read the object stored there and fetch the vector clock.

 ```ruby
 bucket = client.bucket('nba')